shannonturner/art-games/README.md

 Art Games

-Artmash: Two artworks will be displayed.
-Pick the one you like most.
-Discover new art!
+Art Mash: Discover art from museums around the world with one simple question: which one do you like better?

 ---

-Originally developed at the Smithsonian American Art Museum Luce Foundation Center Hackathon in November 2013 That code lives here: https://github.com/wesleycho/saam/tree/master/cherrypy
+I originally developed the Art Mash at the Smithsonian American Art Museum Luce Foundation Center Hackathon in November 2013 That code lives here: https://github.com/wesleycho/saam/tree/master/cherrypy

-Adapted to use additional APIs from other museums
+I've since ported it over to django and adapted it to use additional APIs from other museums